ICA-EGAD/RiC-O/docs/examples.md

-If you have some, or would like to discuss testing RiC-O on a small subset of your own archival metadata and give free access to the outcomes, contact us ([egad at ica.org](mailto:egad@ica.org))!
+If you have some examples, or would like to discuss testing RiC-O on a small subset of your own archival metadata and give free access to the outcomes, contact us ([egad at ica.org](mailto:egad@ica.org))!